Ivoriel/Material_Donation_Charity/readme.md

 implemented that will gate areas of the app.

 Initially implemented roles will be _Administrator_ and _User_ with _Institutional User_ following shortly after.
+_Administrator_ will have the access to the whole portal and all possible option (superuser).